eduvpn/documentation/release/README.md

 Export the key, assuming you used `eduvpn@surfnet.nl` as the email address for the GPG key.

-    $ gpg --export -a 'eduvpn@surfnet.nl' > RPM-GPG-KEY-eduvpn
+    $ gpg --export -a 'eduvpn@surfnet.nl' > RPM-GPG-KEY-eduVPN

-This `RPM-GPG-KEY-eduvpn` needs to be distributed to the nodes that want to install the software and imported there:
+This `RPM-GPG-KEY-eduVPN` needs to be distributed to the nodes that want to install the software and imported there:

     $ sudo rpm --import RPM-GPG-KEY-eduVPN